Dried shredded squid

-Dried shredded squid is a dried, shredded, seasoned, seafood product, made from squid or cuttlefish, commonly found in coastal Asian countries, Russia, and Hawaii.
+Dried shredded squid are dried and shredded squid or cuttlefish pieces commonly found in coastal Asian countries, Russia, and Hawaii.
 The snack is also referred to as dried shredded cuttlefish.

 History and origins

 Historically, squid is common in Pacific coastal regions of East Asia and Southeast Asia.
 After the packaged form began shipping to English-speaking regions, the Japanese word surume and yóu yú sī in Chinese for this form of seafood was translated as "dried shredded squid" and imprinted on packages.
 The snack was popularized, sold, and consumed regularly in Hong Kong during the 1970s.
 Shredded squid began being sold in Macau as an addition to their almond biscuit.
 In China, it is usually considered to be a light snack, sold in bags in many department stores in major cities.
 In Japan, dried shredded squid is popularly served as an otsumami (snack consumed while drinking alcohol).
 In Korean cuisine, dried shredded squid is eaten as anju (food to eat while drinking) and as banchan (small side dishes), such as the dish ojingeochae bokkeum, which is made by stir-frying dried shredded squid seasoned with a mixture of gochujang (chili pepper paste), garlics, and mullyeot (corn syrup-like condiment).
-In Singapore, it was also popular amongst the older generation when it was sold in a Mama shop.
+In Singapore, it was also popular amongst the older generation when it was sold in a mama shop.
 It was marketed as the Chewing gum of the Orientals by the food manufacturing company Ken Ken in the 1970s, before the chewing gum ban in Singapore in 1992.